Saravanannus/capstone-1/cicd-express-app/README.md

 ### **5. Deployment**

-You can use any cloud platform for deployment.
+we can use any cloud platform for deployment.
 For this project, let's assume **AWS EC2** instances for the environments:

 1. **Dev Environment**: Deployed to an EC2 instance for development testing.
 2. **Staging Environment**: Another EC2 instance for staging, used for UAT (User Acceptance Testing).